dnolter959/autodiff/docs/milestone1.md

 ## Software Organization

-- What will the directory sturcture look like?
+- What will the directory structure look like?

-  We plan to set up our pacakge directory structure as the following:
+  We plan to set up our package directory structure as the following:
 ```
 team14/
     ├── src/